A Comprehensive Guide To Dyeing Rice For Arts & Crafts

 Use scissors to cut reusable loops from a soft material like cotton or hemp.
 These can then be attached to the dyed rice (drying overnight) for later use as collars, scarves, or other decorative items.

-See also Chicken and Rice Bake With Knorr Rice: A Delicious and Easy Family Dinner
+See also Chicken Broccoli Casserole With Knorr Rice: An Easy and Family-Pleasing Meal

 5. Newspaper